wuguozhu/mynotes/bigdata/hdp/hdp2.x/hdpInstall.md

 GRANT ALL PRIVILEGES ON *.* TO 'oozie'@'%';
 CREATE USER 'oozie'@'localhost' IDENTIFIED BY 'oozie';
 GRANT ALL PRIVILEGES ON *.* TO 'oozie'@'localhost';
-CREATE USER 'oozie'@'master' IDENTIFIED BY 'oozie';
+CREATE USER 'oozie'@'hadoop1.anan.com' IDENTIFIED BY 'oozie';
-GRANT ALL PRIVILEGES ON *.* TO 'oozie'@'master';
+GRANT ALL PRIVILEGES ON *.* TO 'oozie'@'hadoop1.anan.com';
 FLUSH PRIVILEGES;
 ```